Skip to main contentSkip to productsSkip to testimonials

 The Core Problem

 Most litters absorb liquid but cannot trap gas.
-That's why a freshly cleaned litter box can still smell-the ammonia molecules escape into the air the moment waste hits the litter.
+That's why a freshly cleaned litter box can still smell, the ammonia molecules escape into the air the moment waste hits the litter.
 Effective odour control must address both liquid and gas.

 Daily Habits That Prevent Odour